digdilem/taskpony/README.md

 > How do I back up my tasks?

-All tasks, lists and settings are kept within `taskpony.db`.
+All tasks, lists and settings are kept within the single file, `taskpony.db`.
 This can be copied somewhere safe to back it up.
 If you need to restore a backup, just copy that file to where Taskpony expects it and restart it.

 > Is there an Android or IOS app?

 Sorry, no. Taskpony was designed to be a responsive web app and works well on both desktop and smaller devices, so an app is not considered necessary.
-(If you use a phone for your tasks as I do, create a shortcut on the desktop the Taskpony so it instantly opens in a browser)
+(If you use a phone for your tasks as I do, create a shortcut on the desktop the Taskpony so it instantly opens in a browser)   If anyone wants to create an app for Taskpony, that's great, and if it's good I'll reference it here.

 > When will support for multiple users, groups or teams be added?

 Never, sorry.
 This is a hard design choice to keep Taskpony small and simple and to avoid bloat.
-There are a lot of alternative projects with this ability if it is important to you.
+There are a lot of alternative projects with groupware ability if it is important to you.

 > How do I add HTTPS?